wessware/wessware/README.md

 Traffic snarls are a major challenge for modern cities.
 This project utilized deep learning neural networks to predict traffic flow at different road junctions over a period of years.
 The intention was to create a predictive AI system that helps road users plan better and save time and resources.
 ##### <ins>Insights:</ins>
++ Combined with Time Series Analysis, Gated Reccurent Units demonstrated a high efficiency and accuracy in predicting traffic flow prediction for different road sections.
++ The efficiency and reliability of GNU Neural Networks for the prediction of traffic flow relies heavily on the size of the dataset (the period of observation).

 ##### Tools & Methods: Tensorflow, GNU, Time Series.